 Outstanding bills in the creditor's accounts receivable remain open until the direct debit is paid, and reconciliation occurs automatically based on the reference number provided.
 Some common use cases for LSV+ include utility payments, insurance premiums, and subscription services.

 Debtors can object to a direct debit payment without giving a reason within 30 calendar days after debiting their account.
 Each transaction must have a unique reference number to ensure proper incoming payment allocation to open accounts receivable entries.

-BDD - Business Direct Debit
+Business Direct Debit (BDD)

-BDD is a direct debit system offered by Swiss banks, designed explicitly for transactions without the right of objection.
-It caters to companies that predominantly collect large payments in Swiss Francs or Euros from their business customers, frequently following the delivery-versus-payment principle.
+BDD is a direct debit system offered by Swiss banks designed explicitly for transactions without the right of objection.
+It caters to companies that predominantly collect large payments in Swiss francs or euros from their business customers, frequently following the delivery-versus-payment principle.